cuddlefish-app/cuddlefish/hasura/README.md

 ## Development

-Run `docker compose up` or `docker compose --file docker-compose.macos.yaml up`.
+Run `./dev.sh`.
 It will run hasura and postgres locally with persistence across runs.
-Note that the api server must be up and running before you can run the `docker compose up` command.
+Note that the api server must be up and running before you can run the `./dev.sh`.

 If you get an error about the metadata status it's likely because the api server is not yet running.
 Start the api server and then try reloading metadata.